Funding Resources for Departments

 Policy 3400 outlines protocols for awarding and managing scholarships and similar awards (fellowships) held by the Virginia Tech Foundation.
 This policy is effective for graduate and professional level awards July 1, 2011.
 Technical assistance is available from the Foundation or the Office of University Scholarships and Financial Aid (USFA).

-To better coordinate the interaction of fellowships and assistantships with student financial aid, departments should enter student appointments into the university system as early as possible, ideally no less than 21 days prior to the beginning of any term and for the entire academic or calendar year when possible.
+Students' financial aid awards might be impacted by assistantship or fellowship offers.
+To ensure coordination between the variety of awards and appointments a student may receive, departments should enter student appointments in Banner HR as early as possible, ideally no less than 21 days prior to the beginning of any term and for the entire academic or calendar year when possible.
 Late entries of awards and appointments may conflict with financial aid awards and could negatively impact students.